 Student endeavors may focus on contemporary and enduring issues such as educational access, food security, health disparities, race relations, or sustainability, while others may be graduate school or career related which allow an individual to connect their education in a meaningful way.

-For Signature Work details regarding learning outcomes, roles and responsibilities, formatting, and/or those whom purse the UHP Thesis or Project, please refer to the UHP Signature Work Guidebook.
+For Signature Work details regarding learning outcomes, roles and responsibilities, formatting, and/or those whom pursue the UHP Thesis or Project, please refer to the UHP Canvas page accessible to UHP students.